 Protein Powder | Price per 2.2 lbs bag | Price per 30 g powder | Price per 25 g protein |

-Pea protein isolate | $20.96 | $0.70 | $0.75 |
+Pea protein isolate | $41.97 | $1.26 | $1.50 |

-Soy protein isolate | $26.96 | $0.90 | $0.76 |
+Soy protein isolate | $27.97 | $0.84 | $0.84 |

 Health benefits & potential disadvantages

-There aren’t many disadvantages to pea protein aside from it being a bit low in the EAA methionine, though this can easily be compensated for by consuming a wide variety of protein sources.
 Like with other plant foods, some people may experience some GI discomfort if they have difficulty digesting fiber or starch, though most of the fiber and starch are removed during the processing of peas into protein powder.

+Soy isoflavones may potentially alter the body’s production of estrogen which may be beneficial or harmful depending on the individual (12, 13).
 Of note, soy isoflavones are mostly removed during the processing of soy protein powder, so the estrogenic properties may not be a concern for most people.

 Final thoughts: pea protein vs soy protein

+Pea protein and soy protein are both great sources of protein that have been shown to promote muscle growth and strength gains in people who strength train regularly.
 For people who are not allergic to soy, both pea and soy are great plant-based options to help meet your protein needs.
-Since the fiber and starch is mostly removed from protein powder, especially isolates, most people don’t experience digestive issues with either option.
+Since the fiber and starch are mostly removed from protein powder, especially isolates, most people don’t experience digestive issues with either option.

-While soy protein powder is more bioavailable and contains sufficient amounts of all 9 EAAs, pea protein is very close behind and most people should be able to meet 100% of their EAA requirement by consuming a variety of protein foods.
+While soy protein powder is more bioavailable and contains sufficient amounts of all 9 EAAs, pea protein is very close behind, and most people should be able to meet 100% of their EAA requirement by consuming a variety of protein foods.

 Want to save this article?
 Click here to get a PDF copy delivered to your inbox.